alsatian-test/alsatian/README.md

 TypeScript testing framework with test cases, compatible with istanbul and tap reporters.

+## In ALPHA

+Currently alsatian is in alpha and I am very keen to hear feedback as to how you'd want to use alsatian, changes to the API, additional features etc. any ideas are absolutely welcome.
+Raise an issue and I will get back to you asap.

+I don't foresee the API changing dramatically as it is inspired by well used standards (JUnit/NUnit) but am completely open to new ideas as the goal is to make testing easy!

 ## Installing

 Good news everybody, we're on NPM.